 Where a change in legislation or case law (the law) affects the content of a public ruling, the change in the law overrides the public ruling—that is, the Commissioner will determine the tax liability or eligibility for a concession, grant or exemption, as the case may be, in accordance with the law.

-Sections 11–15 of the FHOG Act outline the five eligibility criteria which must be satisfied by an applicant for a grant to be approved.
+Sections 11–15 of the Grants Act outline the five eligibility criteria that must be satisfied by an applicant for a grant to be approved.

 Ruling and explanation

-Except for the eligibility criteria mentioned in paragraph 5 below, all eligibility criteria in the FHOG Act must be satisfied at the time the application for the grant is made.
-This is the case regardless of whether the applicant satisfies the eligibility criteria prior to or after the application for the grant is made.
+Except for the eligibility criteria mentioned in paragraph 5, all eligibility criteria in the Grants Act must be satisfied at the time the application for the grant is made.
+This is the case regardless of whether the applicant satisfies the eligibility criteria before or after the application for the grant is made.
 If the applicant does not satisfy the eligibility criteria on the date the application is made, the grant will not be approved.

-The eligibility criteria which are exceptions to the rule mentioned in paragraph 4 are:
+The eligibility criteria that are exceptions to the rule mentioned in paragraph 4 are:

 An application for a grant is made on the date the completed application is received by the Commissioner or an agent of the Commissioner.